leenasohail/PhysiGym/rl/plan.md

 ## Sunday Results
-I changed from continous problem to discrete, there is no improvement !
+I changed from continous problem to discrete, there is no improvement  for $\alpha=0.8$!

 # 19 May
 ## Launched